Ratha Saptami: Religious observances

 Jilledu in Telugu, Erukku in Tamil and Calotropis Gigantea (bowstring hemp) in English.
 Arka is also a synonym for Surya or Sun.
-Its significance to Sun God could be compared to the significance of Tulsi (Ocimum tenuiflorum) leaves to Vishnu.
+Its significance to sun god could be compared to the significance of tulasi (Ocimum tenuiflorum) leaves to Vishnu.
 Arka leaves are also used for worship of god Ganesha known by the name Arka Ganesha and also for Hanuman worship.
-Its stems, called samidha (sacrificial offerings of wood) are used for the Yagna ritual as a sacrificial offering to a ritual fire.
-Its shape is said to represent the shoulders and chariot of Sun God.
+Its stems, called samidha (sacrificial offerings of wood) are used for the yajna ritual as a sacrificial offering to a ritual fire.
+Its shape is said to represent the shoulders and chariot of sun god.
 Its use during the ritualistic ceremonious bath involves placement of seven leaves - one on the head, two on the shoulders, two on the knees and two on the feet.

 On this day, in South India, Kolam is drawn with coloured rice powder depicting a chariot and seven horses as symbolic of the Ratha Saptami.
-Cowdung cake is also burnt at the centre of this depiction and milk boiled on the fire is offered to the Sun God.
+Cowdung cake is also burnt at the centre of this depiction and milk boiled on the fire is offered to the sun god.